 Arthritis

-Joint disease is common in older dogs, perhaps more so in larger breeds but it is also seen in smaller dogs & often under recognised in cats.
+Joint disease is common in older dogs and cats, perhaps more so in larger breeds but it is also seen in smaller dogs & often under recognised in cats.
 It is a degenerative condition.
 Sometimes if a primary problem is identified then a surgical treatment may reduce progression (eg cruciate/ patella surgery, hip replacement) frequently it is not obvious until an animal is older & quite significantly affected.
 We would very much encourage people thinking of getting a large breed dog to buy one from a breeder where the parents have been screened for hip and elbow problems as always prevention is better than treatment.

 It is a progressive condition and although there are things we can do in terms of analgesia and anti inflamatories there are things that you can do to reduce progression and help your pet cope.